Coronavirus: Advice for Northern Ireland Travellers

 British Airways is offering passengers the following options:

-For further information on your options click here British Airways
+For further information on your options click this link: British Airways

 If your flight has been cancelled you can rebook or apply for a voucher online.
 If you do not wish to rebook or claim a voucher contact British Airways by telephone to discuss your refund options.

 Contact centre opening hours are 08:00-20:00 Monday to Friday and 09:00-17:00 Saturday and Sunday.

 - easyJet has cancelled its package holidays to France.

 - easyJet announced it is closing its bases at Stansted, Southend and Newcastle airports.